tungv/load-graphql/readme.md

 const executableSchema = loadGraphql(pathToGraphqlRootDir);

+/*
+  excutableSchema will
-// excutableSchema will combine all typedefs in .graphql files and merge all resolvers in .resolver.js files (these pattern can be configurable)
+  1. combine all typedefs in .graphql files, and
+  2. merge all resolvers in .resolver.js files

+  these pattern can be configurable

+*/
 ```

 ## Configuration